flangham/levo-test/README.md

 - Articles aren't reordered, just displayed in default order as returned from the API
 - There is a max-width of all content at 1152px, centered
 - Articles open in a new tab
+- Page scrolls to bottom when new articles loaded

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).